 Young Carer Grant is a payment that can be applied for annually by young carers aged 16, 17, and 18 who care for someone normally paid a qualifying disability benefit.
-The payment is a flat rate of £383.75 that can be applied for once a year.
+The payment is a flat rate of £390.25 that can be applied for once a year.
 The payment is in acknowledgement of the young person's carer role and is intended to help them access life opportunities that are the norm for many other young people.
 Young carers can spend this money as they choose.

-On 1 April 2024, the value of payment for Young Carer Grant was uprated from £359.65 to £383.75.
-More details about the Young Carer Grant can be found at https://www.mygov.scot/young-carer-grant/.
+On 1 April 2025, the value of payment for Young Carer Grant was uprated from £383.75 to £390.25.
+More details about the Young Carer Grant can be found at mygov.scot website.